toma63/RL-Maze-Solver/README.md

 # RL-Maze-Solver
-A maze generator with a reinforcement learning solver in javascript with display in a canvas element.
+A maze generator with a reinforcement learning solver in javascript and display in a canvas element.

 Try it here: https://toma63.github.io/RL-Maze-Solver Refresh to get a new maze and solution.